This page is updated for New Year’s Eve 2019/2020!

 Most resort restaurants will be open for New Year’s Eve with many offering a special menu and events.
 Check directly with your hotel to determine what they will be offering.

 A quick way to check availability for your party is to search for Maui restaurants with your preferred date and time on OpenTable.com.
-It’s not a comprehensive list of Maui restaurants, but it does feature many of the top restaurants.
+(Be sure and modify the search criteria to customize it for your desired time and number of persons in your group.)
+It’s not a comprehensive list of Maui restaurants, but it does feature many of the top restaurants with ratings and reviews.

 We recommend you secure your desired dinner reservation as quickly as possible.
 If you book at a restaurant that is not at your resort, we recommend you inquire about parking options so that you are prepared.
 Some venues have valet-only parking while others may have ample self-parking.